Wedding Etiquette: A Few Things You Should Never Do!

 Respect Wedding Etiquette

 By attending their wedding, you’re helping the bride and groom celebrate their new union.
 Enjoy the memory that you are a part of creating.
 Be on time, dress appropriately, and turn your phone off for a while.
+And if you want to be really cute, ask the bride or the event planner what colors the wedding is using so you can match the wedding linens direct.

 Anita is a freelance writer from Denver, CO.
 She studied at Colorado State University and now enjoys writing about health, business, and family.
 A mother of two wonderful children, she loves traveling with her family whenever she isn’t writing.